SCOUTING

 How does scouting work?
 What is the pathway from idea to experimentation?
 How can an interesting idea from rural Africa be transformed into a successful small business?
 It takes scouting!

-Many ideas have to be dropped; only the best make it to be supported by farip as a “venture”.
+Many ideas are dropped.
+Only the best ideas with real potential move forward and get support by farip as a “venture”.
 The initiators receive funds for the “proof of concept” in defined stages.

 We have two stages in scouting: We support